bilalsh-dev/innoScripta-news-aggregator/README.md

 A **single-page news aggregator application** built with **React, TypeScript, Vite, and Tailwind CSS**.
 This application fetches articles from multiple news sources and presents them in a clean, user-friendly interface.
 It allows users to **search, filter, and customize their news feed**.

-# Innoscripta News Aggregator

-A **single-page news aggregator application** built with **React, TypeScript, Vite, and Tailwind CSS**.
-This application fetches articles from multiple news sources and presents them in a clean, user-friendly interface.
-It allows users to **search, filter, and customize their news feed**.

 ## 🖼️ Screenshots

 ### 🔹 Home Page